privacygmail cleanupemail security

 • No meaningful deletion option

-• Cross-border data transfers violated regulations
+• Cross-border data transfers broke the rules

 GDPR-compliant tools: